-Knowledge regarding municipal lien searches has come a long way over the past couple years.
-I started my time with PropLogix more than 5 years ago in the trenches, doing lien searches and since then, I've seen a lot.
-Now, as the Chief Operations Officer, it's my job to make sure we're constantly improving our processes, and I can confidently say we're working hard to make sure we get the most up-to-date and accurate information available.
-Unfortunately, we see a lot of people--whether it's other lien search companies, people who do their own searches in-house, or even sometimes our own clients--making mistakes that could leave a client unprotected.
-I'm here to tell you the top mistakes I've seen so you can be sure that you're getting the most out of your Municipal Lien Search.
+Knowledge regarding municipal lien searches has come a long way over the past couple of years.
+I started my time with PropLogix more than 5 years ago in the trenches, doing lien searches and since then, I’ve seen a lot.
+Now, as the Chief Operations Officer, it’s my job to make sure we’re constantly improving our processes, and I can confidently say we’re working hard to make sure we get the most up-to-date and accurate information available.
+Unfortunately, we see a lot of people–whether it’s other lien search companies, people who do their own searches in-house, or even sometimes our own clients–making mistakes that could leave a client unprotected.
+I’m here to tell you the top mistakes I’ve seen so you can be sure that you’re getting the most out of your Municipal Lien Search.

 Top 5 Mistakes You’re Making with Municipal Lien Searches